stas00/ipyexperiments/README.md

 experiment containers for jupyter/ipython for GPU and general RAM re-use

 # About

-It's difficult to use functions in jupyter notebook, since we want different steps to be in different cells, so one of the main functions of this module is to emulate a function like scope of the variables - which get destroyed at the end of the experiment.
-Some extra magic is added to reclaim GPU and General RAM.
+This module's main purpose is to help calibrate parameters in deep learning notebooks to fit the available GPU and General RAM, but, of course, it can be useful for any other use where memory limits is a constant issue.

-Using this method you can run many experiments w/o needing to restart the kernel all the time, especially when you run out of CUDA memory.
-You just rollback to the beginning of the experiment, change the parameters, and run the updated experiment.
+Using this framework you can run multiple consequent experiments without needing to restart the kernel all the time, especially when you run out of GPU memory - the familiar to all "cuda: out of memory" error.
+When this happens you just go back to the notebook cell where you started the experiment, change the parameters, and re-run the updated experiment until it fits the available memory.
+This is much more efficient and less error-prone then constantly restarting the kernel, and re-running the whole notebook.

+As an extra bonus you get access to the memory consumption data, so you can use it to automate the discovery of the parameters to suit your hardware's unique memory limits.

+The idea behind this module is very simple - let's implement a function-like functionality, where its local variables get destroyed at the end of its run, giving us memory back, except it'll work across multiple jupyter notebook cells (or ipython).
+In addition it also run `gc.collect()` to immediately release badly behaved variables with circular references, and reclaim general and GPU RAM.
+The latter also happens to help discover memory leaks.

+XXX: This is a prototype and it currently assumes you use `pytorch` so it doesn't require it (since currently `pytorch` is in pre-release stage), so I assume you already have it installed.
+This will change though and it'll become optional, other deeplearning frameworks can be deployed too.

 ## Usage